joeornstein/fuzzylink/README.md

   make accurate classifications.

 - The `model` argument specifies which language model to prompt.
-It defaults to OpenAI’s ‘gpt-3.5-turbo-instruct’, but for more difficult problems you can try ‘gpt-4o’.
-Note that this will typically increase accuracy at the expense of cost and runtime.
+It defaults to OpenAI’s ‘gpt-4o’, but for simpler problems, you can try ‘gpt-3.5-turbo-instruct’, which will significantly reduce cost and runtime.
 If you prefer an open-source language model, try ‘open-mixtral-8x22b’.

 - The `embedding_model` argument specifies which pretrained text embeddings to use when modeling match probability.
 It defaults to